Welcome to today's edition of the Rush 24-7 podcast.

 He might not have made a direct appeal because he wouldn't want to run the risk that they don't listen to him, and that blows everything.

-I mean, here's the first African American president, a Messiah, a man who was going to change everything, a man with a direct line.
+I mean, here's the first African-American president, a messiah, a man who is going to change everything, a man with a direct line.

 And his words are magic.